 Dermot worked for the Government Legal Service and then the international law firm Clifford Chance, where he was a partner until 2014.
 His specialism was financial sector regulation, particularly the problems associated with failed banks, and financial market infrastructure.
 Find out more here.

-As well as writing and speaking, Dermot is currently a trustee of Bletchley Park and of the Turing Trust.
+As well as writing and speaking, Dermot is currently a trustee of the Turing Trust.
 He is the Bletchley Park Visiting Fellow at Kellogg College, Oxford.
 He continues his interest in the financial world.

 Dermot lives in St Albans in Hertfordshire.
 He is married with two sons, and as well as history his interests include cooking, gardening and opera.